 Nearest tube station: Elephant & Castle is a five-minute walk away.

 2- Laugh At Angel Comedy Club

-The comedy club takes pride in its support over new comedy talent on the circuit, and its accessibility for audiences and comedians.
+The comedy club takes pride in its support of new comedy talent on the circuit and its accessibility for audiences and comedians.

 Within the club is a dedicated rehearsal space for comedians to meet, plan and practise their routines before stepping on stage.

 The club also works with schools, care homes and local charities as part of their commitment to the local community.

 Each night of the week offers visitors something new, from Monday night improv shows to Sunday evenings where comedians, new and old try out new material.

 Shows start at 8 pm, and the club advises patrons to arrive early to get a good seat, as spaces fill up fast.